 Brian Harnetty Turns Deep Ethnographic Research into Music in Shawnee, Ohio

 Who can tell the history of a town as it evolves?
 Brian Harnetty is a musician who makes work around his own ethnographic studies of regions in America.
 For his Creative Capital Project, Shawnee, Ohio, he focused on the small Appalachian town where his family came from, studying the area’s complex history of mining, labor, and culture from the 19th to 21st centuries.
 Using images, video, audio recordings, and archival materials, Harnetty composed an album of music and performance that blends all of this to tell the story of Shawnee—its heyday, downfall, and recent revival.
-Harnetty also blended the performance and music into a film, which will be screened a digital event at Wexner Center of the Arts on March 9, 2021, then available to watch online through March 16.
+Harnetty also blended the performance and music into a film, which will be screened during a free digital event on Wexner Center of the Arts‘ website on March 9, 2021, then available to watch free online through March 23.

 We spoke to Harnetty about the story of Shawnee, what the town looked like at its peak, and the people behind some of the archival recordings.

 Alex Teplitzky—Tell me about the project in a nutshell.

 Brian Harnetty—Shawnee, Ohio is a series of audio and visual portraits of everyday people from a small Appalachian town in Ohio.
 It uses archival recordings, video, images, and creates a collage of these people’s voices to express the life and history of the town.
 That includes its buildings, the labor of the people there, disasters relating to mining and extraction, and also their hope for a future that isn’t based on extraction.